mercwrite/Songanalyzer/README.md

 Songanalyzer is a Next.js Application that helps producers find information for any song on Spotify.
-Utilizes the Spotify API for information on song features, song search, and general song info.
-Utilizes the Genius API to find lyrics pages.
+Powered by the Spotify Web API for information on song features, song search, and general song info.
+Powered by the Genius API to find lyrics pages.

 ***CURRENT FEATURES***
 * Search by Name of Song